ChandlerKemp/OtolReader/README.rst

 Introduction:
 -------------
-OtolReader is a package that supports automated classification of hatchery marks in salmon otoliths.
+OtolReader supports automated classification of hatchery marks in salmon otoliths.
 The package provides a Jupyter Notebook-based utility that allows a human to easily extract marked subsamples from an otolith image.
 These samples can be stored in a local directory.
 The samples can then be used to train a machine learning algorithm for otolith classification.
 The software automatically processes the samples to generate a list of 151 numbers summarizing each sample.
 The set of all sample summary vectors are then used to train a neural network to implement the classification.

 OtolithAnalysis--is a package that stores otolith processing utilities.
     feature_functions--stores several otolith-specific image processing functions that can be used by higher-level algorithms.
 These functions include: